SailfishOS-for-the-fairphone-4/getting_started/README.md

 cd $ANDROID_ROOT
 repo init -u https://www.github.com/Sailfishos-for-the-fairphone-4/android.git -b hybris-18.1
 ```
-This creates a **hidden** "repo" folder (in $ANDROID_ROOT).
-In the "Manifests" folder there are `.xml` files which are used to configure the paths to the source of the Android base.
+This creates a **hidden** "repo" folder (in $ANDROID_ROOT) *The repository that is initialised is a fork of the branch [hybris-18.1](https://github.com/mer-hybris/android/tree/hybris-18.1) on the my-hybris android repo.* In the "Manifests" folder there are `.xml` files which are used to configure the paths to the source of the Android base.
 This folder is divided in three (manifest)-files:
 * snippets/lineage.xml  (LineageOS specific configurations)
 * default.xml           (AOSP specific configurations)
 * $DEVICE.xml           (of FP4.xml, Fairphone 4 specific configurations)

-We need to copy the $DEVICE.xml file to a new directory: `local_manifests`
+We need to copy the $DEVICE.xml file to a new directory: `local_manifests`.
+*In this instance the filename is FP4.xml.
+First we need to make a new folder and then we copy the FP4.xml in that new folder.*

 ```
 HABUILD_SDK $